Lucky Spencer and Elizabeth Webber: Early years, 1997–99

 Lucky and Elizabeth meet for the first time in August 1997.
-Liz has a huge crush on Lucky, but Lucky is interested in Elizabeth's sister, Sarah Webber (then Jennifer Sky).
+Liz has a huge crush on Lucky, but Lucky is interested in Elizabeth's beautiful sister, Sarah Webber (then Jennifer Sky).
 In February 1998, Elizabeth believes they have a date for the Valentine's Day dance, but decides not to go when she finds out that Lucky is going with Sarah.
-While crossing through the park home, Elizabeth is raped.
-Lucky finds her and brings her to his house, where he calls his Aunt Bobbie Spencer (Jacklyn Zeman), a nurse.
+While crossing through the park home, Elizabeth is abducted at gunpoint, beaten, raped, and left for dead.
+Lucky finds her battered & bruised and brings her to his house, where he calls his Aunt Bobbie Spencer (Jacklyn Zeman), a nurse.
 Lucky feels responsible for not meeting her at the dance, and becomes very protective of Elizabeth.
-He treats her gently and patiently, becoming the main person she is able to trust after the rape.
+He treats her gently and patiently, becoming the main person she is able to trust after the kidnapping and rape.
 Meanwhile, Lucky's hostile half brother Nikolas Cassadine (then Tyler Christopher) reveals to him that Lucky's father, Luke (Anthony Geary), raped his mother, Laura (Genie Francis).
 Lucky is so furious with his parents for hiding the truth that he moves out of their home and begins to crash in various places around Port Charles.
 While Lucky helps Liz to recover, Liz in turn helps Lucky deal with the betrayal he feels from his parents.
 In a 1998 interview with Soap Opera Digest, Jackson explained: "Liz is the only person who [Lucky] trusts right now and feels comfortable around.
 There's going to be a lot of tension, especially for Lucky, because there's that natural instinct to get close to her.
 But you can't really do that because of what she's been through.
 He can't really make that move."
 In the same interview, Herbst added: "I think for Liz, Lucky is her whole world right now.
 He's her protector and her provider.
 It started as this crush, but it has gone deeper than that."
 Elizabeth also helps Lucky foster a relationship with Nikolas, with the help of their friend Emily Quartermaine (then Amber Tamblyn).
 The couples begin to refer to themselves as the "Four Musketeers."
 Lucky and Elizabeth continue to become inseparable, and Liz leaves home and joins Lucky for a short time.
 They sleep in the catacombs of Wyndamere and spend a night in a department store, similar to Luke and Laura’s adventures years before.